kubernetes/git-sync/README.md

             The known_hosts file to use when --ssh-known-hosts is specified.
             If not specified, this defaults to "/etc/git-secret/known_hosts".

+    --stale-worktree-timeout <duration>, $GITSYNC_STALE_WORKTREE_TIMEOUT
+            The length of time to retain stale (not the current link target) worktrees before being removed.
+Once this duration has elapsed, a stale worktree will be removed during the next sync attempt (as determined by --sync-timeout).
+If not specified, this defaults to 0, meaning that stale worktrees will be removed immediately.

     --submodules <string>, $GITSYNC_SUBMODULES
             The git submodule behavior: one of "recursive", "shallow", or "off".
 If not specified, this defaults to "recursive".